All Episodes

 And even then, I won't probably do it because you don't want the attention that would result from it.

-All over the news that it politico USA Today limbs says Hillary's staged shoe incident.
+Politico USA Today Limbo says Hillary staged shoe incident.

-I I didn't even see it.
+I didn't even see it.

 Anyway, it goes back to what our caller in the last half hour said about busted up families and the absence of fathers.

-And she was bouncing off, you know, my little riff on the great things about conservatism, self-reliance, rugged individualism, wanting everybody to succeed, teaching people how to do it, and observation that we've all met somebody in our lives that would somehow showed us that we are capable of more than we thought we were, that we're better than we think we are.
+And she was bouncing off, you know, my little riff on the great things about conservatism, self-reliance, rugged individualism, wanting everybody to succeed, teaching people how to do it, and the observation that we've all met somebody in our lives that somehow showed us that we are capable of more than we thought we were, that we're better than we think we are.

 But most people have limitations that are self-imposed.